Vinilificio/vinilificio.com/en/cassettes.md

 * Pixel data: grayscale or bitmap

 ### Quotation

-In order to process a quote, the following information is required:
+In order to process an estimate, the following information is required:

 * duration of the master
 * With or wihtout the print on the cassette